 New age engines with solid fuels for gas turbines

 Hybrid air-water ballistic missile development, underwater acoustic instruments

 Smart weapons, Rail gun, Ground Effect Vehicles (Ekranoplane), Super Cavitating Torpedo

-Principal Investigator (PI): Applicant, the Principal Investigator (PI) should be Indian citizens.
-The PI must hold a regular academic/research position (faculty member or scientist/Scientific Officer) of Centrally Funded Technical Institution (CFTI), Central University (CU) or MHRD funded Higher Education Institution (HEI) offering/pursuing research and development (R&D) in engineering and technology (E&T), having at least 4 years of regular service left before superannuation.
-For a given project, there will be only one PI.
-The scientists who already have ongoing project (as a PI) under IMPRINT or UAY program are not eligible for submit proposal as PI.Read More
+Principal Investigator (PI): The applicant or the Principal Investigator (PI) should be an Indian citizen.
+The PI must hold a regular academic/research position (Faculty member or Scientist or Scientific Officer) of Centrally Funded Technical Institution (CFTI), Central University (CU) or MHRD funded Higher Education Institution (HEI) offering/pursuing research and development (R&D) in engineering and technology (E&T), having at least 4 years of regular service left before superannuation.
+For a given project, there will be only one PI.Read More

 The term "Regular" in the context of IMPRINT-2 refers to the applicants who are appointed against the sanctioned post or in a tenure post, but are likely to be continued for another 4 years.

 [Note: Research Associates, Ad-hoc faculties, Guest Faculty, Visiting Scientist, consultant, Project Fellows and Faculty members whose contract is renewed every year are not eligible.]
 (In cases where it is not covered in any of the above, SERB has the right to determine the eligibility)